 Cisco Teak Floral Fabric

 What do you guys think of the makeover?
 Bad decision or good decision with the paint choice?
 You may not like the fabric…….do you?
-Leave a quick note.
-I know you’re busy.
+Leave a quick note if you have a minute.
+Tomorrow is Furniture Fixer Upper Day so be sure and be here!
 Have a great day and see you later, Kathy